PurpleKingdomGames/indigo/indigo/docs/platform/importers.md

 Animations can also be exported as a spritesheet with accompanying JSON data, here is an example of the export window.

-**PLEASE NOTE:** The export is done as a "hash", Indigo does not support the other "array" option.
+**PLEASE NOTE:** The export is done as an "array", Indigo does not support the other "hash" option.

 ![Aseprite export dialogue window](/img/aseprite_export.png "Aseprite export dialogue window")